secretlay3r/Dividence/README.md

 **Visual cheat done for research purposes.**

-Currently works only on 1920x1080 game resolution!
+Currently works only on 1920x1080 (best option) and 1280x720 game resolution!

 This project includes features such as no-recoil, aimbot and triggerbot built using Python and DearPyGui.